 III.b.
 Curriculum Subcommittee: This Subcommittee will consist of one representative from each of the professional schools, and at least one representative from the College of Arts and Sciences.
-The Associate Vice Provost for Graduate Education will serve as an ex-officio member of the Subcommittee, with vote.
+The Associate Vice Provost The Graduate School will serve as an ex-officio member of the Subcommittee, with vote.
 The Subcommittee will be responsible for the reviewing and approving of all new/amended course proposals, proposals for Authorization to Plan new graduate programs, modifications of existing programs (including the discontinuance of graduate programs).

 III.c.
 Policies and Procedures Subcommittee: This Subcommittee shall consist of at least three faculty representatives, and the Vice Provost and Associate Vice Provost for Graduate Education as ex-officio members with votes.
 The Subcommittee shall (1) solicit proposed policies and procedures changes from the Graduate Faculty, University administrators, Vice Provost and Associate Vice Provost for Graduate Education, and the Graduate Students Association, (2) present proposed policies and procedures to academic administrators for comment, (3) discuss policies and procedures, and, if appropriate, (4) draft and submit a statement of recommended changes (as a discussion item) for presentation to the Graduate Studies Committee.
 In addition, the Policies and Procedures Subcommittee will annually review The Graduate School policies and procedures and provide feedback to the Graduate Studies Committee on an as-needed basis.